tier4/ota-client/docs/README.md

 - Rootfs updating
 - Delta updating
 - Redundant configuration with A/B partition update
+- Arbitrary files can be copied from A to B partition.
+This can be used to take over individual files.
 - No specific server implementation is required.
 The server that supports HTTP GET is only required.
   - TLS connection is also required.
 - Delta management is not required for server side.